Sign up to our Newsletter

 6. What Is The Median Salary For Lawyers?

-The median salary for lawyers in 2022 is $135,740 per year, which is equivalent to an hourly rate of approximately $65.26 per hour.
+The median salary for lawyers in the U.S. is $104,690 per year, equivalent to roughly $50 per hour.

 Final Thoughts

-While many law students do eventually have prosperous, high-paying legal careers, considering and preparing for the actual cost of attending law school is essential to ensure you have a smooth journey with as little financial stress and debt at the end of it!
+Many students who enter law school consider the outcome rather than the journey.
+While many law students eventually have prosperous, high-paying legal careers, considering and preparing for the actual cost of attending law school is essential to ensure you have a smooth journey with as little financial stress and debt at the end of it!

 Schedule A Free Consultation